 Shown teeth can also help emphasize different emotions as shown in the examples below.

 Probably the most obvious emotion that shows teeth is a simple smile.

 For an anime/manga style you can generally just give a slight hint of the top and bottom row of teeth by drawing a couple of curved lines on each side.

 Another expression commonly showing teeth is a scared face.

 Same as for the smile you can once again give just a hint of the line separating the top and bottom rows of teeth.

 A side view grin is another common anime facial expression where teeth are shown.

-This expression is often drawn with a hint of the “fang”.
-Probably the emphasize the aggressive nature of the expression.
+This expression is often drawn with a hint of the “fang” to emphasize the aggressive nature of the expression.

 Angry Anime Face Teeth